burtmonroe/TextAsDataCourse/Notes/RText/README.md

 ## R generics

 * I strongly recommend working within **RStudio**.
 Some of the notebooks provided are designed for the Essex Summer School Advanced TADA/NLP course, and may not run as is outside of the RStudio Cloud environment provided for that class.
 * There are many many useful tools for NLP, and for data science generally, within the **tidyverse** and I strongly recommend you become familiar / take advantage of them.
 A few specific to text/NLP are discussed below.
-(A few that are more related to data wrangling / big data computation -- like dplyr, purrr -- are discussed in notebooks for Social Data Analytics 501 here: XX.
+(A few that are more related to data wrangling / big data computation -- like dplyr, purrr -- are discussed in notebooks for Social Data Analytics 501 (https://github.io/SoDA501).
 * Because text data can become large and sparse, many of the tools interact with frameworks that deal better with such data.
 Notable are **data.table**, which provides a Pandas/dplyr/SQL like data management framework that is more memory efficient than dplyr, and **Matrix**, which provides utilities for sparse matrices.
 * Interacting with Python.
 You can use R code and access R objects within a Python process through the Python library rpy2.
 You can use Python code and access Python objects within an R process through the R library reticulate.
 R can be used with Python notebooks in Jupyter or Colab; Python can be used with R Notebooks in RStudio.